-Mexican red chili sauce, made with dried Ancho chilies or Pasilla chilies.
-Perfect for red chili enchiladas or tamales.
+Here is an authentic Mexican red chili sauce, made with dried Ancho chilies or Pasilla chilies.
+It's perfect making tamales and enchiladas!

 - 3 dried Ancho (sometimes called pasilla in the US*) chiles OR 2 Ancho and 2 Guajillo chiles